 The other option you have is to wait until there’s enough space for you and your guests.
 Again, this may not be a problem for very long visits to the airport.
 There are limitations on the time you can spend in these lounges anyway, so waiting before your lounge visit (or having to leave when you still have a wait before your flight) may be inevitable.

 There are three levels of Priority Pass membership:

-This membership is for someone who travels a bit more often, like once or twice per month.
-The $299 annual membership fee covers ten free visits to Priority Pass lounges.
-Once you’ve used those, you’ll pay $32 per visit.
+This membership is for someone who travels a bit more often, such as once or twice per month.
+The $329 annual membership fee covers 10 free visits to Priority Pass lounges.
+Once you’ve used those, you’ll pay $35 per visit.
 The same rate applies to any additional guests.

-This level accommodates the frequent traveler and costs $429 per year, and provides unlimited visits at no additional charge.
-Additional guests will cost $32.
+This level accommodates the frequent traveler and costs $469 per year.
+It provides unlimited member visits at no additional charge, though guests will cost $35 per visit.

 Which credit cards include Priority Pass Select?

 Suppose you don’t want to pay for a Priority Pass membership.
-In that case, there are several credit cards that offer a special Priority Pass membership, called Priority Pass Select, as a card benefit.
-Here are the credit cards that offer this airport lounge pass as part of their benefits:
+In that case, there are several credit cards that offer a special Priority Pass membership — Priority Pass Select — as a card benefit.
+Here are some top credit cards that offer this airport lounge pass as part of their benefits:

 Chase Sapphire Reserve: Best for flexible rewards

-The Chase Sapphire Reserve® is one of the most popular travel credit cards around.
-With bonus points for opening the card, a fee credit for Global Entry or TSA PreCheck, and an annual $300 travel credit, this card still offers more in terms of rewards points.
-The real appeal for travelers is the Chase Ultimate Rewards portal, where cardholders can redeem points at a higher value for travel-related spending with travel partners.
+The Chase Sapphire Reserve® is one of the most popular travel credit cards around, and it happens to offer Priority Pass Select membership.
+For a $550 annual fee, cardholders get a credit for Global Entry or TSA PreCheck, an annual $300 travel credit, significant sign-up bonus and heightened rewards on travel purchases.
+The real appeal for travelers, though, is the Chase Ultimate Rewards portal, where cardholders can redeem points for 50 percent more value toward travel.

 Capital One Venture X Rewards Credit Card: Best for flat-rate travel rewards